What Laws and Regulations Must Truck Drivers Follow in North Carolina?

 Truck Insurance Rules

-In addition, truck drivers and their employers must carry certain insurance coverage and meet various minimum requirements for bodily injury, property damage, and other insurance coverage.
+In addition, truck drivers and their employers must carry certain insurance coverage and meet various minimum requirements for:

 Experienced Attorneys Handling North Carolina Truck Accident Cases

 At Riddle & Brantley, we believe that individuals and companies that violate federal or state trucking regulations should be held accountable for their negligence.

 Our attorneys have an in-depth understanding of all laws that govern the trucking industry.

 We can help you determine if the accident that left you with serious injury (or worse, the death of a loved one) was caused by a trucking regulation violation.
 We have an on-staff team of experienced investigators who can immediately begin investigating the accident and proving liability.
 We also frequently bring in outside experts such as federal truck safety experts to advise on these cases and provide expert testimony.

 If you decide to hire us, we will do our best to secure the maximum compensation you are owed and help you navigate the legal system.

 Recent results include (see disclaimer below):

 - $9.45 Million | Tractor-Trailer Accident & Wrongful Death — Our truck accident attorneys fought for justice for surviving relatives of a family of four who were killed in a major and tragic tractor-trailer accident near Fayetteville.
 We led a comprehensive accident investigation and even subpoenaed traffic data from Google Maps to prove liability.
 Ultimately, we secured more than $9 million in total compensation in separate settlements prior to trial.